transformerlab/transformerlab-docs/for-teams/intro.md

 sidebar_position: 1
 ---

-# Transformer Lab for Teams and Research Labs
+# Transformer Lab Documentation

 :::tip

-We just recently launched Transformer Lab for Teams!
-Please connect with us on Discord if you can use any help!
+Please contact us on Discord if you need any help :)

 :::